 Building Code Violations

 The premises liability attorneys at Altman & Altman LLP are some of the best that you will find in all of Massachusetts.
-We will utilize our vast experience and unique talents to obtain recovery for you and your family.
+We will utilize our vast experience and talents in personal injury law obtain financial compensation for you and your family.
 We are sensitive to our clients' predicaments, and unlike many other lawyers, we will always make ourselves available to address your needs.
-In our decades of combined experience, we have developed an extensive network of premises liability experts, a knack for investigating the circumstances of accidents and injuries, and most importantly, a knowledge and mastery of premises liability law.
-We are so confident in our ability to get favorable settlements and verdicts for our clients that we operate on a contingency fee basis, meaning that you will not have to pay us unless we are successful.
-Therefore, you have nothing to lose by calling 617.492.3000 or 800.481.6199 or contacting us online.